knmcguire/px4_sim_research_report/docs/survey_content_v4.md

 - MacOS
 - Other: ___________

-**14. What operating system version are you using for the above selection?**
+**15. What operating system version are you using for the above selection?**
 ___________

-**15. Do you run simulations locally on your machine?**
+**16. Do you run simulations locally or remotely**
-- Yes, with a GPU
+- Locally on my machine
-- Yes, without a GPU
+- On remote machines
-- No, I don't run locally
+- In the cloud

-**16. Do you run simulations on cloud/remote machines?**
+- other

-- Yes, with a GPU
+**17. Is your machine on which you run your simulation on, GPU-enabled?**
-- Yes, without a GPU
+- Yes
-- No, I don't use cloud/remote
+- No
 - Other: ___________

-**17. What's your biggest hardware limitation?**
+**18. What's your biggest hardware limitation?**
 - CPU performance
 - GPU/graphics performance
 - RAM capacity